jiaxianyan/BioMiner/README.md

     - Splitting Benchmark into **validation set and testing set** in a 1:9 ratio
     - Introducing **text normalization** for more faithful and robust evaluation
     - Improving cache mechanism of IUPAC OPSIN
-    - Fixing evaluation bugs for pIC50, pKi, and pkd values
     - Supporting multi-gpu inference for all processes

 - 2025/4/23 BioMiner Initial Version Release